dorianpb/cem/README.md

 ## For mod devs

-If your fabric mod creates new entities, you can add support for CEM without too much work! plz consider...
-I'll make a step-by-step guide later, but basically what you would have to do is make CEM variants of your renderer and model (look in `src/main/java/net/dorianpb/cem/external` for examples)
+If your fabric mod creates new entities, you can add support for CEM without too much work!
+Look at net.dorianpb.external for an example implementation.
+Make sure to use the " cem" entrypoint.

 ## Credits